Governor’s home district bucks mask mandate ban

 The Governor’s Office indicated that would likely come in the form of cutting salaries of superintendents and school board members.

 “Delta is ravaging kids.
 Kids are in the hospital.
 Kids are dying right now.
-And that’s contrary to you know, COVID Alpha,” Charles Gallagher, an attorney representing the group of parents named in the suit, said.
+And that’s contrary to you know, COVID Alpha,” said Charles Gallagher, an attorney representing the group of parents named in the suit.

 It also claims the order violates school boards’ constitutional authority to operate and control schools in their district.

-“People elect these school board members for a reason, because they are local, they are on the ground and they have acumen relative to their own schools and what’s going on there.
+“People elect these school board members for a reason because they are local, they are on the ground and they have acumen relative to their own schools and what’s going on there.
 And they’re being denied that.
-They’re denying those schools and school boards the right to govern themselves and have oversight over their own schools,” Gallagher said.
+They’re denying those schools and school boards the right to govern themselves and have oversight over their own schools,” said Gallagher.

 The lawsuit doesn’t get a hearing until Friday, which means the mask mandate ban will be in effect for at least the first week of school.